MrChatGPT/CDIO_gruppe_7/README.md

 # Overview of ppArena
-This section is to give a brief understanding of your life..
+The purpose of this section, is to give you a brief understanding of your life..

 ## Files
 1. ***run.py*** is the program to execute.